alanhasn/INMS/README.md

 ## Contributing
 We welcome contributions!
 Please follow these steps:
 1. Fork the repository
+2. Open [prd.md](prd.md) file to know more info about the project
-2. Create a new branch (`git checkout -b feature/amazing-feature`)
+3. Create a new branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+6. Open a Pull Request

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details